cpcobb/cpcobb.deathgrindfreak.io/clan-wars.md

 ![Light saber barbarians](/light_sabers.jpg)

-War is optional.
-Leader fills all clan castles.
+War is optional, but highly encouraged.
+Leaders BLUNT, Jason, Queen Hart, and Nubblet will fill war cc's.
 Wars 2-3 times a week.

 War Schedule: Tuesdays/Fridays are prep days.
 Wars on Wednesdays and Saturdays.
 War search starts at 12 noon central time.
 3rd War: Must volunteer to participate.
 Begins after our second war ends on Sundays.

 **New** members must opt out of the first war after joining the rebellion to witness how war is conducted.
 This prevents confusion and establishes credibility.

-To participate in war you **MUST** be a Non Rushed TH7+ and agree to the following:
+To participate in war you **MUST** be a Non Rushed TH6+ and agree to the following:

 1. Attack Twice in War - Each attack should be an honest attempt to get a 3 star victory.
 2. You must opt out if your Heroes and/or Spell Factory is upgrading.